Marivaudian/TarotApplication/README.md

-# TarotApplication
+# Tarot Application

 A simple application for personal tarot card draws.